liquidmetal-dev/flintlock/docs/quick-start.md

 While in development it is fine to use loop devices in place of a physical volume.
 This will save you having to provide a dedicated disk while testing.

+For a quick install, run `./hack/scripts/provision.sh devpool`.
+(See [the docs](./hack/scripts/README.md) for more info on running this tool.)

-The easy quick-start option is to run the `hack/scripts/devpool.sh` script as root.
+Alternatively you can run the `hack/scripts/devpool.sh` script as root.
 I know, it's not recommended in general, and I'm happy you think it's not a good way to do things, read the comments in the script for details.